Invest in FUN MONEY - The Movie

 A question to ask yourself as a potential investor:

-Q. Why ATM BOY?
+Q. Why Fun Money?

 We can talk about strong IP, audience potential, smart budgeting strategies, market analyses, etc. We can show charts and comparables and previous successes - until your eyes glaze over -- but ultimately,